juliangp/md-date-pre-commit/README.md

 # md-date-pre-commit

-This is used like this:
+This is used to check dates in `.md` files like this:

 ```yaml
 repos: